dmgatti/SingleCellRNAseq/_episodes/02-Experimental-Considerations.md

 but the basic trends should hold across other versions of this product as well.

 <img src="../fig/cell_loading.png" alt="Recovery and multiplet rate as a function of cells loaded" width="400px">

+> DAS & DMG: Is there a way to add a variance to these lines?

 In a future lesson we will discuss software options for trying to identify and remove doublets prior to drawing biological conclusions from data.